EllaMcKee3/shopping_cart/README.md

 This is a simple shopping cart project that demonstrates how a shopping cart application might be implemented in Python.

+Adding a line to complete modifying the branch as part of Git workshop.

 ## Requirements

 - Python 3.x